yuehanwang17mcp/big-data-spring2018/week-06/PSet5_project_website.md

 ### Some suggestions

-Use a template like [Bootstrap](http://duspviz.mit.edu/web-map-workshop/bootstrap-templates/) or [HTML5UP](https://html5up.net/) in your page customization.
-If you use Bootstrap, there tutorial at this link shows you [how to get started with customizing Bootstrap](http://duspviz.mit.edu/web-map-workshop/bootstrap-templates/).
+Use a template like [Bootstrap](http://duspviz.mit.edu/web-map-workshop/bootstrap-templates/) in your page customization.
+Check out this DUSPViz tutorial that will walk you through [how to get started with customizing Bootstrap](http://duspviz.mit.edu/web-map-workshop/bootstrap-templates/).
 You can find free Bootstrap templates at [http://startbootstrap.com](http://startbootstrap.com/).

 Use a template like a [Bootstrap Carousel](https://www.w3schools.com/bootstrap/bootstrap_carousel.asp) to show your slides.